Disturbance rejection control barrier functions: Simulation Examples

 {{\textbf{\textit{Case 2.
 Safety under differentiable disturbances}}}}

-This case compares the performance of our proposed DRCBF and aDRCBF approaches with DO-based CBF \cite{wang2025safety}, a state-of-the-art robust CBF technique which need to know the bound of disturbances.
+This case compares the performance of our proposed {\wxyr kDRCBF} and {\wxyr rDRCBF} approaches with DO-based CBF \cite{wang2025safety}.
 The disturbances are $d_u(t) = 2\sin(5t) + 1.5\cos(10t),~d_m(t)=\sin(10t) + 2\cos(6t)$.
 The results are shown in Fig. \ref{fig:case2_combined}.
-Figure \ref{fig:case2_b} shows that all three CBF approaches can guarantee safety under continuous disturbances.
-The DO-based CBF achieves safety in a less conservative manner compared to DRCBF because our DRCBF accounts for the worst-case disturbance, whereas the DO provides disturbance estimates that facilitate the safe control design in the DO-based CBF.
-Our aDRCBF achieves performance comparable to that of the DO-based CBF, without knowing prior knowledge of the disturbance bounds.
+Figure \ref{fig:case2_b} shows that all three CBF approaches can guarantee safety under differentiable disturbances.
+The DO-based CBF achieves safety in a less conservative manner compared to {\wxyr kDRCBF} because our {\wxyr kDRCBF} accounts for the worst-case disturbance, whereas {\wxyr DO-based CBF uses bounds of disturbance derivatives to estimate and compensate disturbances.} Our {\wxyr rDRCBF} achieves performance comparable to that of the DO-based CBF, without knowing any information of the disturbances.

 {\textit{\textbf{Case 3.
 Reducing conservativeness}}}